backdrop-contrib/devel/README.txt

 AJAX developers in particular ought to install FirePHP Core from http://www.firephp.org/ and put it in the devel directory.
-This happens automatically when you enable via using drush.
+This happens automatically when you enable via drush.
 You may also use a drush command to download the library.
 If downloading by hand, your path to fb.php should look like devel/FirePHPCore/lib/FirePHPCore/fb.php.
 You can use svn checkout http://firephp.googlecode.com/svn/trunk/trunk/Libraries/FirePHPCore.